justarandomgeek/vscode-factoriomod-debug/readme.md

 if __DebugAdapter then __DebugAdapter.levelPath("modname","scenarios/scenarioname/") end
 ```

+## String Interpolation

+Logpoint expressions and `__debugline` strings are will interpolate expressions in `{}`.
+The inner expression is evaluated as lua code, and has access to all locals and upvalues at the current location (for logpoints), or members of the current object and the object itself as `self` (for `__debugline`).
+The expression always has access to globals. `{[}` and `{]}` can be used to emit literal `{` and `}`.

 ## Custom Debug Views

 When displaying tables in the Variables window, the debugger will check for metatables, and display them as a special member `<metatable>`.
-The default lineitem for a table can be overridden by the metamethod `__debugline`, which can be either a string or a function which takes the table as an argument and returns a string.
+The default lineitem for a table can be overridden by the metamethod `__debugline`, which can be either a string (with expressions in `{}` interpolated) or a function which takes the table as an argument and returns a string.
 The contents of the table can be overriden by the `__debugchildren` metamethod, which can be `false` to disable expanding children or a function which takes the table as an argument and returns `DebugAdapter.Variable[]`.

 The `variables` module can be used to prepare custom expansions.
 ```lua